 You might be a homeowner, a private or social tenant, you might live at home with your parents or you might be a student.
-No matter how you live, we are all responsible for how much energy we consume and use on a daily basis.
+No matter how or where you live, we are all responsible for how much energy we consume and use on a daily basis.
 So, it’s up to everyone to work together to try and reduce our energy bills and make our homes more energy efficient.

 Here you’ll find a few helpful ideas of how you can make your home the most energy efficient on the street!

 If you’re fed up of paying over the odds for your energy bills or you think you could get them cheaper then head to an online comparison site to see what you could save, it really does pay to shop around and each year I usually allocate a morning to doing just that as you would be surprised just how much you could save.
 My husband has his own construction company so I though who better than himself to ask for some advice in this are.
 His top tip – is to look at updating or upgrading to a new boiler, one that is more energy efficient.
 Modern boilers have so many benefits for example you could set up multi-zoned heating, hot water on demand and of course lower bill.
 He con

 servatively estimates from his own experience of making change like a more efficient boiler you could save up to 35-40% on your home heating bill and even better that these changes are almost immediate.

 Stop being on standby